-As a consequence, they lack the competences to fully exploit the potential of a competent use of digital media for training their staff.
+As a consequence, they lack the competencies to fully exploit the potential of competent use of digital media for training their staff.

 Development of modular video online learning programmes, developed for the field of VET learning, shaped by guiding principles and concepts which were used, implemented and evaluated with very good results in Germany by ISOB and associated partner ‘SoWiBeFo e.V.’ (‘CoDiClust’ and ‘Media Pedagogy for Teachers’).